-Communication capabilities have changed with the proliferation of next-generation IP-based technologies.
+Communication capabilities have changed with the proliferation of next generation IP-based technologies.
 Cisco® IP Interoperability and Collaboration System (IPICS) is designed to integrate traditional dispatch systems with these new technologies, making it easier to dispatch responders and provide them with the information that improves situational awareness.
 When time is critical, Cisco IPICS helps deliver information to the right people, at the right time, in the right format.
-The Cisco IPICS Mobile Client is a new component of the Cisco IPICS solution that helps smart devices join a response network enabled for Cisco IPICS.
+The Cisco IPICS Mobile Client is a new component of the Cisco IPICS solution that helps smart devices join an IPICS-enabled response network.

 Features and Benefits

-Mobile clients are an important part of incident response because incidents can occur anywhere and anytime.
+Mobile clients are an important part of incident response because incidents can occur anywhere, anytime.
 Responders never know where they will be when an incident requiring their support occurs.
-Until recently, two-way radios were the most available means of communication.
-However, they are limited mainly to audio, and they are limited by technology and audio reception.
-They are also expensive and usually carried by only a small subset of on-duty responders.
+Until recently, two-way radios were the most available means of communications.
+However, they are mostly limited to audio and certainly limited by technology and audio reception.
+They are also expensive and usually only carried by a small subset of on-duty responders.

-But the mobile smartphone with IP connectivity and multimedia capabilities is widely available and less expensive, and it can receive signals worldwide.
-Used effectively, the smartphone can be an effective complement to conventional radios, especially when responders are not carrying radios or when situations require real-time videos, images, and current responder status to better assess an incident.
-Cisco introduces the Cisco IPICS Mobile Client to address this opportunity.
+But the mobile smartphone with IP connectivity and multimedia capabilities is widely available, less expensive, and may receive signals worldwide.
+Used effectively, the smartphone can emerge as an effective complement to conventional radios.
+This is true especially when responders are not carrying a radio or when situations require real-time videos, pictures, and current responder status to better assess an incident.
+Cisco introduces the IPICS Mobile Client to address this opportunity.

-The Cisco IPICS Mobile Client is a smartphone application that allows responders to interact with other incident participants.
+The IPICS Mobile Client is a smartphone application that allows responders to interact with other incident participants.
 Incidents can be within a single agency or between multiple agencies.
-With this application, responders can perform a variety of incident-related activities.
-They can:
+With this application, responders can perform a variety of incident-related activities, including:

-● Access incident-related push-to-talk (PTT) channels to communicate with other responders and with radio users
+● Access incident-related push-to-talk (PTT) channels to communicate between responders and radio users

 ● Obtain up-to-date incident status information from each responder